Deploying a Node.js Web Application on Amazon EC2 with Apache

 Deploy your Node.js web application on AWS EC2 instance with Apache web server

 When you are done with your Node.js web application the next big thing you may worry about is “how and where to deploy it?”.
 There are many ways to deploy a Node.js application.
-Most people go for managed hosting like Heroku, DigitalOcean, AWS Elastic Beanstalk, etc. But some are adventures and want to manage everything on their own.
+Most favorite option is managed hosting like Heroku, DigitalOcean, AWS Elastic Beanstalk, etc. But you can also host Node.js applications on your own server and manage yourself.

 To get a clear picture of what we are doing, we can split the steps into 3 major sections.

 - Step A: Install Node.js and setup your application on EC2 instance.

 - Step B: Install a process manager and keep your application run always.

 - Step C: Configure Apache to work with the Node.js application.

 Step A: Install Node.js and setup your application

 In this step, we will install the Node.js and setup your project on your EC2 instance.
 Assume you have root SSH access to your EC2 instance and access to your project source code.
 All the steps are doing inside the Linux terminal, so go ahead and log in to your server.